 - Seattle, WA

 - Carson City, NV

 LVN Job Outlook

 To keep up with the demand, LPNs/LVNs will be needed in residential care facilities and home health environments.
-A number of chronic conditions have also become more prevalent in recent years.
+Several chronic conditions have also become more prevalent in recent years.
 More nurses will assist patients with these conditions in skilled nursing and other extended-care facilities.
-Plus, some procedures that had to be done in hospitals are now being performed elsewhere, creating a demand in other settings (think outpatient-care centers).
+Plus, some procedures that had to be done in hospitals are now being performed elsewhere, creating demand in other settings (think outpatient care centers).

 How to Get a Job as an LVN?

 Starting out in the real world or changing careers is never easy.
 Time and money are two major obstacles to overcome, not to mention the fear of jumping into something new.
 However, it’s no secret that while some industries are cutting back, healthcare professions are on the rise.
 One of the best ways to enter this field is to become an LVN.

 Here are some practical tips to help you get ahead while looking for that perfect LPN/LVN job.

 - Make sure your resume is polished and employer ready.
 It’s going to be one of the most vital tools in your arsenal.
 Think about it: The resume provides hiring managers with an initial glimpse of your skills.
 Essentially, it’s the first impression you’re going to make.
 Check for typos, fix messy font, and make sure your skills are displayed concisely and efficiently.

 - Ensure that you’re fully equipped to enter this profession, both emotionally and academically.
 You will need to be equipped with caring, nurturing, and sympathetic skills.
 You’ll also be multitasking and interacting with a wide range of personalities.
 We said this earlier but remember to take deep breaths and pace yourself!